-- Note: You cannot delete a priority channel from a scan list.
-In a talkgroup scan list, priority cannot be assigned. - 7 Press (•) or (•) to select more channels to be added or deleted.
+Note: You cannot delete a priority channel from a scan list.
+In a talkgroup scan list, priority cannot be assigned.

+8 Press or to select more channels to be added or deleted.
+OR Use the keypad to go directly to additional channels to be added or deleted.